jimurick/vermont/examples/shiny/About.md

 ## Tab 2: Plots

-CMS collects data from most larger hospitals to calculate
+CMS collects data from most larger hospitals to calculate the star ratings annually.
+There are about 50 measures that are used in the calculation; this table gives an example of three:

 <table class="about-table" data-quarto-postprocess="true">
 <thead>
 <tr class="header">
+<th style="text-align: left;"
+data-quarto-table-cell-role="th">Group</th>
 <th style="text-align: left;" data-quarto-table-cell-role="th">ID</th>
 <th style="text-align: left;"
 data-quarto-table-cell-role="th">Metric</th>